am-team/cyclone_lariat/README.md

 $ rake cyclone_lariat:graph               # Make graph
 ```

-Graph generated in [grpahviz](https://graphviz.org/) format for whole schema.
-You should install it on your system.
-For
+Graph generated in [grpahviz](https://graphviz.org/) format for the entry scheme.
+You should install
-convert it in png use:
+it on your system.
+For convert it in png use:
 ```bash
 $ rake cyclone_lariat:list:subscriptions | dot -Tpng -o foo.png
 ```